BulgakovDmitry/3D_triangles/README.md

 ```

 ## Introduction
-This C++ project implements a program for working with triangles in three-dimensional space.
+This `C++` project implements a program for working with triangles in three-dimensional space.
 Its core functionality includes robust algorithms for calculating geometric properties and detecting intersections between triangles.

 The development of such geometric processing tools is highly prospective, as they form the foundational layer for a wide range of critical applications.
-These include collision detection in physics engines for video games and simulations, 3D modeling and computer-aided design (CAD) software, ray tracing for computer graphics, and even pathfinding in robotics.
+These include collision detection in physics engines for video games and simulations, 3D modeling and computer-aided design (`CAD`) software, ray tracing for computer graphics, and even pathfinding in robotics.
 Efficient and accurate triangle manipulation is, therefore, essential for advancements in these technologically significant fields.

 ## Implementation of algorithms
+### Step 1: Testing Triangle `T1` against Plane `π₂`
+Three `orient_3d` predicates are computed to determine the position of the vertices of `T1` relative to the plane `π₂` defined by `T2`.
+If all vertices lie strictly on the same side of the plane, no intersection exists.
+If all three predicates return zero, the triangles are coplanar, and the problem is reduced to a `2D` intersection test.
+Otherwise, the algorithm proceeds.

+### Step 2: Testing Triangle `T2` against Plane `π₁`
+Similarly, three `orient_3d` predicates are computed to determine the position of `T2's` vertices relative to the plane `π₁` of `T1`.
+If all vertices are on one side, there is no intersection.
+If all predicates are zero, the triangles are coplanar (`2D case`).
+If this step is passed, both triangles are guaranteed to intersect the line of intersection (`L`) of their respective planes.

+### Step 3: Canonical Vertex Ordering
+The vertices of each triangle are permuted to achieve a canonical configuration.
+For each triangle, the goal is to have one vertex (P) on one side of the other triangle's plane, and the other two vertices (`Q` and `R`) on the opposite side.
+This ensures that edges `P-Q` and `P-R` intersect the plane, defining a segment on the line `L`.

+### Step 4: Interval Overlap Test via Predicates
+The overlap of the two segments on line `L` is determined by evaluating two orientation predicates: `orient_3d(P₁, Q₁, P₂, Q₂) > 0` and `orient_3d(P₁, R₁, R₂, P₂) > 0`.
+If both conditions are true, the segments overlap, indicating that the triangles intersect.

+### Function to check intersect of triangles
 The algorithm for checking the intersection of triangles in three-dimensional space is implemented as follows:
 <details>
 <summary>Click to show/hide code</summary>